patfiaux/RELICS/README.md

 ```

 ## Input data format
-RELICS requires an input file conatining the sgRNA targets and the corresponding counts in the different pools.
+RELICS requires an input file containing the sgRNA targets and the corresponding counts in the different pools.
 The required columns must have the following information: chromosome, sgRNA target start, sgRNA target end, sgRNA label, ...(sgRNA counts in different pools)...

 The columns specifying chromosome, guide target start, guide target end and label are mandatory and must be labelled `chrom`, `start`, `end`, and `label` respectively.